-Often detective or crime-solving games have the big problem that it’s difficult for players to come up with their own theory.
-Mostly just a couple of different explanations are shown, between which the player has to decide, so that the game somehow progresses.
-“The Last Act” tries a different approach.
-By exploring the hotel rooms and gathering evidence, the possibilities of developing your own theory about the crime and its course are also widening.
-Unfortunately, this potential freedom in the gameplay leads to a little ‘narrative bottleneck’ if you just can’t come up with the right solution, but the concept itself is terrific.
+Detective games often do not give players enough freedom to come up with their own theory about who did what, as just a couple of different explanations are shown, one of them being true.
+This jam game goes for a different approach: By exploring the hotel rooms and gathering evidence, the possibilities of developing your own theory about the crime and its course are also widening.

-The whole oldschool “Star Trek” style of this game is so well-crafted that it could have been an official game, made in the 1990s, about the TV cult series.
+The oldschool “Star Trek” style of this game is so well-crafted that it could have been an official game about the cult series in my books.
 The captain of the spaceship was killed with a phaser weapon, so that you have to find the killer among your own colleagues.
-But when the corpse just disappears, you realize that there must be more behind this deed.
-A nice little sci-fi mystery game, which can score especially through its visual style.
+But when the corpse just disappears, you realize that there must be someone or something else behind this evil deed.